Paris Cité University: Campus

 Paris Cité University has 21 facilities in Paris on both campuses.
-Its headquarters are centered on the "Faculté de Médecine" or "Collège de Chirurgie", which was built in place of the "Collège de Bourgogne", in the Quartier Latin, on the rue de l'École-de-Médecine.
-The teaching facilities and the research laboratories are housed in the Saints-Pères university center, as far as the medical school and the social sciences school are concerned, and in the Xavier-Bichat and Lariboisière Saint-Louis university centers.
-The campus in Saint-Germain-des-Prés also houses the joint department of Mathematics and Computer Science.
+Its headquarters are centred on the École de Médecine building, which was built in place of the Collège de Bourgogne, in the Latin Quarter, on the rue de l'École-de-Médecine.
+The teaching facilities and the research laboratories are housed in the Cordeliers Convent centre and the Saints-Pères building (the former Nouvelle Faculté de Médecine), as far as the medical school and the social sciences school are concerned, and in the Bichat and Villemin university campuses.
+The Saints-Pères building also houses the joint department of Mathematics and Computer Science.

-The odontology school is located in the Garancière university center.
-The headquarters of the Department of Physics is in the Condorcet building, in Paris-Rive-Gauche university campus.
+The odontology school is located in the Garancière centre.
+The headquarters of the Department of Physics is in the Condorcet building, in The Great Mills of Paris campus.
 This campus also contains Life Sciences, Mathematics, Geography, History and Social sciences and Letters, Art and Cinema departments.

-The refurbished Henri-Piéron center contains the school of psychology, whereas the Law school is located in Malakoff.
+The refurbished Henri-Piéron campus contains the school of psychology, whereas the law school is located in Malakoff.
 The dentistry school is located in Montrouge.